-The State Fraud, Waste and Abuse Hotline (Hotline) receives allegations of misconduct and state policy violations from various sources throughout the year.
-The Hotline operates under the Investigations Unit with an Investigations Manager and four senior investigators.

-Improving the productivity and efficiency of the Hotline continues to be an important task.
-The objective of the Hotline is to respond promptly to allegations of fraud, waste and abuse and to ensure that OSIG investigates matters timely and adequately.
+The State Fraud, Waste and Abuse Hotline receives allegations of misconduct and state policy violations from various sources throughout the year.
+The Hotline Unit's objective is to respond promptly to allegations of fraud, waste and abuse and to ensure that OSIG investigates matters timely and adequately.

-OSIG will continue to promote its online, interactive Hotline training course to state employees.
-This training has the most up-to-date guidance about Hotline investigations and provides additional assistance if needed.
 Hotline investigations focus on allegations related to conflicts of interest; misappropriation of state funds; leave abuse; property and equipment misuse; theft of property; misuse of state-issued computers and telecommunication equipment; and misconduct and ethics violations by agency heads, at-will employees and chief audit executives.
-Hotline staff continue to collaborate with other OSIG programs where appropriate to assist with these investigations.
+Hotline staff collaborate with other OSIG units where appropriate to assist with these investigations.